tsibley/g/README.md

 # vim `:grep` support with git-grep-or-ag

-If you find yourself using the `:grep` command to search files and load up the quickfix list from within vim, you opportunistically use `git grep` and fallback to `ag` if not in a git repo.
+If you find yourself using the `:grep` command to search files and load up the quickfix list from within vim, you can opportunistically use `git grep` and fallback to `ag` if not in a git repo.
 In your `.vimrc`, put:

     set grepprg=git-grep-or-ag